MSunDYY/MSun/_pages/about.md

 My characters
 ========
-As the most of energetic boys,I'm not that outgoing,but I have full enthusiasm in what I love.
+Like most science boys,I'm not that outgoing,but I have full enthusiasm in what I love.
 I'm fond of thinking independently as well as communicating with others.I enjoy the process of researching and solving problems.